fxdxdex/howto/index.md

 ![limitshort](/limitshort.JPG)

-After clicking "Short ALGO", user would be shown an confirmation box, where user can verify the order details before it is send to the smart contract for execution.
+After clicking "Short ALGO", user would be shown a confirmation box, where user can verify the order details before it is send to the smart contract for execution.

 - Market Order